inventhouse/tutorials/RegEx/RegEx.md

 RegEx Thoughts
 ==============

+### RegEx Primer / Refresher

+_(( the most basic things common to most RE dialects ))_

+### Things That Are Confusing In RE Syntax:
+- Character classes/sets - the rules are different here (except when they still apply)
+- ? means different things in different places
+- ^ also has multiple meanings

 ### Composing:
 - Keep RE documentation handy; they're complicated, it's OK to not know all the syntax cold - I still don't
   - Different RE engines have different features / syntax / quirks / etc. anyway